AJIXuMuK/OfficeDocs-SkypeForBusiness/Teams/tmr-meeting-recording-change.md

   <i>recorder's OneDrive for Business</i>/**Recordings**

-- For Channel meetings, the recording is stored in the Teams site documentation library in a folder named **Recordings**.
+- For Channel meetings, the recording is stored in the Teams site document library in a folder named **Recordings**.
 Example:

   <i>Teams name - Channel name</i>/**Documents**/**Recordings**